 Many competitions are announced locally through the community and school.
-Make sure you read your senior newsletters and read the daily announcements.
+Make sure you read your senior newsletters, read the senior bulletin board, and listen carefully to the announcements.
 Watch your local newspapers for notices, and since you are starting early, check reference books and other literature.